How to Improve Organic CTR? (Proven Strategies for 2026)

 rich snippet preview

-Did you know that getting featured snippets for your blog contents is a great way to improve CTR organically?
+Did you know that getting featured snippets for your blog content is a great way to improve CTR organically?

 Yes, that’s true.
 You can significantly improve your CTR by ranking for featured snippets.

-According to a study done by Ahrefs, 12.29% of search queries have featured snippets in the search results.
+According to Ahrefs, 12.29% of search queries have featured snippets in the search results.
 Only 30.9% of featured snippets rank at the very top placement in the organic results.
-99.58% of the featured snippets are already in the top 10 positions in Google.
+99.58% of featured snippets already appear in the top 10 positions on Google.

 Why should you care about getting ranked for featured snippets?

-How does it compare to a regular no.1 ranking page with no featured snippet above it?
+How does it compare to a regular No. 1 ranking page with no featured snippet above it?
 That page will get ~26% of all clicks.
-That means, nearly 26% of all clicks will be generated to no.1 ranking page with a featured snippet.
+That means nearly 26% of all clicks will be generated to the no. 1 ranking page with a featured snippet.

-That’s the reason why you should try to get rank your blog contents to appear in Google search results.
+That’s the reason why you should try to rank your blog content to appear in Google search results.

-One of the best ways to rank for featured snippets is to use a tool like Semrush (we’re already using it and we’re really satisfied with the results, that’s why we are recommending it for you to get featured snippets for your blog contents).
+One of the best ways to rank for featured snippets is to use a tool like Semrush (we’re already using it, and we’re really satisfied with the results; that’s why we are recommending it for you to get featured snippets for your blog content).

 • Total opportunities available (from the entered keywords)